 Alcoholism does not just affect the drinker themselves: it has a serious effect on their family, too.
 Non-alcoholic people with alcoholic family members take ten times as many sick days from work as workers without an alcoholic in their lives, and 80% of them report reduced performance at work thanks to living with an alcohol abuser (2).

 Effects of alcohol consumption

 Short term effects of alcohol are varied and depend upon how much is consumed.
 Drinking too much can lead to a person being drunk, and showing signs of:

 As well as the immediate effects, alcohol can have some serious long term problems for heavy drinkers or those who drink for a long period of time.

 Liver disease is possible in heavy drinkers, because the liver cannot cope with the amount of alcohol it has to use up.
 The liver has no pain receptors, so people often do not realize that they are damaging it until it is too late.
 Heavy drinkers can suffer from scarring to the liver, and fatal liver failure.

 Alcohol is high in calories, so people who regularly drink a lot are more likely to be overweight.
 Obesity leads to the development of diabetes, where the body does not process sugar in the right way.
 Diabetes can cause its own health problems, including gangrene and infection.

 A raised blood pressure is common amongst heavy drinkers.
 Alcohol also contributes to cardiovascular disease and can cause heart attacks and strokes.

-Alcohol has also been linked to several different types of cancer, being the highest risk factor after smoking for mouth or throat cancer.
-Research suggests that a daily two units of alcohol contributes an 8% rise in the risk of bowel cancer.
+Alcohol can link to several different types of cancer, being the highest risk factor after smoking for mouth or throat cancer.
+Research suggests that a daily two units of alcohol contribute an 8% rise in the risk of bowel cancer.
 One or two units of alcohol a day can increase the risk of breast cancer in women by up to 11% (3).